-Once you've changed, the technologist will attach sensors that will monitor your brain waves, oxygen levels, breathing, airflow, heart activity, and muscle movement.
-All the sensors connect to a small input box you can carry with you if you have to use the restroom.
+Once you've changed, the technologist will attach sensors that will monitor you throughout the night, the sensors connect to a small input box you can carry with you if you have to use the restroom.

 Depending on the type of data we're collecting, you may be asked to try a device called a continued positive airway pressure mask (CPAP).
 The CPAP prevents snoring and will allow you to sleep better.

 Typically you'll be in bed between 9:30 and 11 p.m.
 The earlier you get to sleep the more data we can collect.